 - Alghannam AF, Gonzalez JT, Betts JA.
 Restoration of Muscle Glycogen and Functional Capacity: Role of Post-Exercise Carbohydrate and Protein Co-Ingestion.
 Nutrients.
 2018;10(2). doi:10.3390/nu10020253

-Jessica is a 2018 Winter Olympian currently pursuing her Doctorate in Physical Therapy from the University of New Mexico.
+A long-time APU athlete, Jessica represented Australia at the 2018 and 2022 Olympics.
+She is currently pursuing her Doctorate in Physical Therapy from the University of New Mexico.
 When she is not ski racing or studying, you can find her out on her mountain bike exploring the trails.